aboutcircles/circles-contracts-v2/docs/docs/advanced-topics/inflation-demurrage.md

 function convertDemurrageToInflationaryValue(uint256 _amount, uint64 _dayUpdated)
     public view returns (uint256)
 ```
-Converts a demurraged amount as on the day provided to its inflationary equivalent (day independent).
+Converts a demurraged amount as on the day provided to its inflationary equivalent.

-These functions are particularly useful when interacting with external systems or when a non-demurraged representation is needed for certain calculations or displays.

 ## Conclusion